abdullohqurbon0v/ingame/README.md

 # Online Game Store

 ## 📌 Project Description
-An online game store where users can browse, search, and purchase video games.
+An online game store where users can browse, search, and purchase games technologies.
 The store provides various categories, discounts, and a seamless shopping experience.

 ## 🎮 Features
 - Browse and search for games